evilC/UCR/Design Document.md

 UCR from the user's perspective shall consist of two main components:

 ######Host Application ("Host")
-The Host application is file (ideally an Executable, possibly an .ahk) that the user runs and is presented with a GUI.
+The Host application is a file (ideally an Executable, possibly an .ahk) that the user runs and is presented with a GUI.

 ######Plugins
 A Plugin is a piece of AHK code that the user loads into the Host Application in order to perform some specific function - eg convert a key from normal momentary operation to a toggle, or launch a certain application when you hit a certain key.